 After our extended stay in this gorgeous city, we were both in love with Medellín.
 But we still had one more location on our list, and we decided to carry through with our plan and experience our third choice before making a final decision.

 Our last conference was in Ecuador.
 We focused our interest on Cuenca because of the amazing things we had heard and read about this expat haven, including the low cost of living.
 After the conference in Guayaquil, we took the harrowing, I-think-my-life-passed-before-my-eyes, four-hour van ride through the Andes to Cuenca.
 We agreed that Cuenca, like Ambergris, could be a nice place to live, but, when we made the comparison to Medellín, there was no comparison.
 Our decision was made.
 We were moving to Colombia.

 Now we just had to break the news to our families, sell everything, and quit our jobs… which we did.

-Our life in Medellín is everything we hoped for and better than we expected, mainly because of the great people we met and the helpful advice and accurate information we received over those three fateful days in Orlando six years ago.
+While each country conference was worth every penny, the Retire Overseas Conference in Orlando was invaluable for Darren and me.
+It was the first stepping stone on our path toward making our overseas dreams come true.
+Our life in Medellín is everything we hoped for and better than we expected, mainly because of the great people we met and the helpful advice and accurate information we received over those three fateful days in Orlando 10 years ago.

 This article was first published in 2019 and has been recently updated.